jpcaparas/pt-product-retrieval/README.md

 # Instructions

-Please create a Javascript function that has a parameter `productType`, upon executing this function, it should: retrieve data from `sample.com` products, and `sample.com/producttypes`.
+Please create a Javascript function that has a parameter `productType`, upon executing this function, it should: retrieve data from `sample.com/products`, and `sample.com/producttypes`.
 Consider that upon retrieving you might have to deal with race conditions.

 ## Final result